GliaX/tourniquet/assembly_instructions/quality_control/inner belt tensile strength notes.md

 ## 2nd tensile test
 After conducting the first test we sewed a 2nd set of test samples with the stitching set farther from the end than in the first test.
 Importantly, the thread used to stitch the strapping material together was not the same material that is used in the tourniquets manufactured by Glia and the thread used changed between the first and second tensile tests.
 This was deemed acceptable because the purpose of this test was to evaluate the strength of the strapping, not to test the stitching.

 In every single case what failed was the stitching rather than the strap itself.
 More specifically, the stitching snapped as its strength was exceeded but the strap itself remained intact.
-In each case, the failure occurred after being loaded to well over 600 N (135).
+In each case, the failure occurred after being loaded to well over 600 N (135 lb).

 | Sample | Breaking strength (N) | Mode of failure |
 |---|---|---|